Discipline subgroup | Inclusion criteria |

 Recruitment of Panelists

-We will recruit a multinational, multidisciplinary panel of wastewater-based surveillance (wastewater surveillance) experts, knowledge users, and engaged public to complete the e-Delphi survey.
-Panellists will be selected to capture the multiple perspectives of the design, implementation, evaluation, reporting, and use, of wastewater surveillance.
+We will recruit a multinational, multidisciplinary panel of wastewater-based surveillance experts, knowledge users, and engaged members of the public to complete the e-Delphi survey.
+Panellists will be selected to capture the multiple perspectives of those that influence the design, implementation, evaluation, use, and reporting of wastewater surveillance activities, including the following subdisciplines groups: public health, infectious disease, epidemiology; environmental and physical sciences; mathematical sciences; social sciences; and communication, knowledge translation and exchange.

-We will aim to recruit at least 50 panellists, preferably, with at least 8-10 people per discipline group.
-The study working group will monitor the distribution of registered panellists based on their demographic information and will try to have appropriate distribution across disciplines and other demographic markers.
+we will aim to recruit at least 50 panellists.
+Preferably, with at least 8-10 people per discipline subgroup.
+The study working group will monitor the distribution of registered panellists based on their demographic information and will try to distribute appropriately across discipline subgroups and other demographic markers.

 Eligibility Criteria for e-Delphi Survey Panellists